yaseenkady/tree.pro/tree/14_metabolic/4_hco3/metabolic_alkalosis.md

 # .

-High serum pH.

-Caused by H loss in GI or kidney or hypokalemia causing not enough H exiting cells.
+Low H in serum.

+GI or kidneys lose H.

+Hypokalemia fail to pump out H from cells.

 # <